Luca Orellano

-Luca Nicolás Orellano (born 22 March 2000) is an Argentine professional footballer who plays as a winger for FC Cincinnati of Major League Soccer.
+Luca Nicolás Orellano (born 22 March 2000) is an Argentine professional footballer who plays as a winger for Liga MX club Monterrey.

 Career

 Vélez Sarsfield

 Orellano started his youth career in 2009 with Vélez Sarsfield of the Primera División.
 He was moved into Gabriel Heinze's first-team during the 2018–19 season.
 This made his professional debut on 25 November 2018 in an away win against Unión Santa Fe.
 He was substituted on for Jonathan Ramis with minutes remaining.

 Vasco da Gama

 On 13 January 2023, Vasco da Gama announced Orellano's transfer from Vélez Sarsfield for US$4m.
 He signed with the Brazilian club until 31 December 2025.

 FC Cincinnati

 On 23 February 2024, FC Cincinnati announced Orellano's transfer via loan from Vasco da Gama for the 2024 season with an option to purchase.
 After being named a finalist for the 2024 MLS Newcomer of the Year Award, winning the 2024 MLS Goal of the Year Award, and being selected to represent the league at the 2024 MLS All-Star Game, Orellano was officially purchased by FC Cincinnati on 2 December 2024.